TekTroller/StudyFind/README.md

 # Blockchain_Database

-A mobile-based decentralized application (DAPP) used to store medical data.
+A mobile-based decentralized application (DAPP) used to store medical data based on ReactNative, NodeJS and Ethereum.

 How to start the frontend on computer: